 Readers are hard-pressed to find books that can help them understand the central concept in Mahayana Buddhism—the idea that ultimate reality is emptiness.
-In clear language, Introduction to Emptiness explains that emptiness is not a mystical sort of nothingness,… Read More
+In clear language, Introduction to Emptiness explains that emptiness is not a mystical sort of nothingness, but… Read More

 The Two Truths in the Four Buddhist Tenet Systems

 When someone seeks to understand Buddhism, where should that person start?
 With the meaning of taking refuge in the three jewels?
 With the four noble truths?
-The Dalai Lama, when asked this question, suggested that for many in the… Read More
+The Dalai Lama, when asked this question, suggested that for many in the West… Read More